Infinite circle packings on surfaces with conical singularities

 We start by considering the following.
-Let $K_m$ be the simplicial complex obtained from $\widehat K_m$ by removing the vertices in $P$.
+Let $K_m$ be the simplicial complex obtained from $\widehat K_m$ by removing the open stars of the vertices in $P$ (i.e., the vertices in $P$ and edges adjacent to them).
 Note that $K_m$ naturally identifies with a compact subcomplex of both $\widehat K_m$ and $K$.
 Moreover, since we are working with an exhausting sequence of peripheral systems, every vertex of $K$ is eventually a vertex of $K_m$.